-&lt;sup>8 For further details on the information received by the parents, see Section 1.2 ("Supplementary Details on the Working Memory Training") in the Online Appendix.
+5 For further details on the information received by the parents, see Section 1.2 in the Online Appendix.

-We used a commercially available WM training software providing training on different span tasks, using an age-specific user-interface, and adaptive levels of difficulty.
-Eight out of ten training tasks focus on visuo-spatial WM, while only two focus on verbal WM, i.e., a much larger variety of WM tasks and more training time was allocated to visuo-spatial WM training.
-Crucially, none of the training tasks was similar to our near-transfer evaluation tasks for measuring complex (span) WM.
+We used a commercially available WM training software6 providing training on different span tasks, using an age-specific user-interface, and adaptive levels of difficulty.
+Eight out of ten training tasks focus on visuospatial WM, while only two focus on verbal WM, i.e., a much larger variety of WM tasks and more training time was allocated to visuo-spatial WM training.
 The teachers supervised children in each training session, and logins for the training software were user-specific and only valid during the intervention period.
 Thus, the children only had access to the training software during their dedicated training sessions (see Online Appendix Section 1.2 for further details).